 When I wrote the original article, I was doing so in the midst of an economic recession.

 Some of my clients were hell-bent on reminding their auction guests that the country was experiencing an economic downturn.
 They felt obligated to remind everyone of precarious times.
-In some twisted way, they thought that reminding guests of life’s instability would somehow inspire everyone to make larger donations.
+In some twisted way, they thought reminding guests of life’s instability would somehow inspire everyone to make larger donations.

 It doesn’t work that way.